ArenAshikian/ParseInstagram2/README.md

-# Project 3 - ParseInstagram
+# Project 3 - Unit 5 Project: Build Instagram from the Ground Up - Part 1

 ParseInstagram is a photo sharing app similar to Instagram but using Parse as its backend.